-A Significant Area was initiated by a group show centered around the Idaho National Laboratories, a nuclear research facility located in the south-eastern Idaho desert.
-The structures are a dot on the landscape but their location above the Eastern Snake River Aquifer spreads the potential impact over ten thousand square miles.
+These photos were initiated by a group show centered around the Idaho National Laboratories, a nuclear research facility located in the south-eastern Idaho desert.
+The structures are a dot on the landscape but their location above the Eastern Snake River Aquifer spreads their potential impact over ten thousand square miles.